opensearch-project/documentation-website/_getting-started/intro.md

 You can think of an index in several ways:

-- If you have a collection of encyclopedia articles, an index represents the whole collection.
+- In a database of students, an index represents all students in the database.
 - When you search for information, you query data contained in an index.
-- If you're familiar with traditional databases, a document represents a database table.
+- An index represents a database table in a traditional database.

 For example, in a school database, an index might contain all students in the school.